in28minutes/in28minutes-initiatives/industry-connect/IndustryConnectInitiative.md

 	- Your recommendations for in28Minutes

 ## What Next
-- Ranga Karanam, in28Minutes will own the content of the video and possibly, post it to the Youtube channel.
+- Ranga Karanam, in28Minutes will own the content of the video and possibly, post it to the Youtube channel after getting an approval from interviewee.
 - The interviewee can post the link or embed the video in platforms of their choice
    - Their YouTube Channel
    - Udemy Educational Announcement